 Observing Coaching Sessions

 Outside of coaching sessions, auditors and participants have equal opportunity to form groups with each other and with those coaches and Guest Faculty who are available for informal playing.
-For auditors interested in organizing groups for the off-hours, we recommend attending the 11:00 AM coffee break, as it offers a good opportunity to arrange to play with people throughout the week.
+For auditors interested in organizing groups, we recommend attending the coffee breaks, as these offer good opportunities to arrange to play with people throughout the week.

 There is no obligation for auditors to play in each session.
 Many auditors reserve some time for quiet reading, walking, and enjoying the many activities available in the area.